Fact-checked

 Cause

-• gamma-proteobacterium Klebsiella pneumoniae (Friedlander wand);
+• gamma-proteobacterium Klebsiella pneumoniae (Friedlander's bacillus);

 Risk factors

-• infectious and inflammatory complications of influenza ;
+• infectious and inflammatory complications after influenza;

 • chronic diseases of the upper and lower respiratory tract, in particular, acute respiratory infections, tracheitis and bronchitis;